 - carb entries

 - BG values from Dexcom share servers via the NS bridge

 Your NS data is stored in a place called an mLab database.
 This mLab database is free so long as you stay below a 500mb data limit.
 Inevitably, after several months of OpenAPS use, you may fill that free data storage limit.
 Typically, you won’t be notified of that issue...instead you’ll start to notice sudden problems with your NS site when you haven’t done anything different.
 Strange symptoms include, but aren’t limited to:

-- BG values going stale and dexcom bridge stopping (looping may stop then)
+- BG values going stale and dexcom bridge stopping, which may break looping (entries collection)

 - temp basals no longer rendered, but looping still works (treatments collection)

 - careportal treatments (carbs, boluses) no longer displaying properly (treatments collection)

-If you are seeing strange behavior in your previously-working-fine NS site, go ahead and check your mLab database size.
+If you are seeing strange behavior in your previously-working-fine NS site, you’ll want to check your mLab database size.
 Strange behaviour can include missing bolus or other treatment information.
 You may also get a 500 error (failed to insert record) message in NightScout when trying to save a treatment, such as logging carbs.
 To access your mLab database, you will need to click on the mLab integration from within your Heroku dashboard as shown below.
 Based on which symptoms you’re seeing from the above list, start by checking the size of the referenced collection.

 From that screen, you will need to click on the HOME link near the top left of the page.